 Philly Cheese Steak Crock Pot Recipe

-Round steak, peppers, onion, and an Italian seasoning packet go into the crock pot in the morning.
-Eight hours later, the meat is fork-tender and loaded with flavor — pile it onto hoagie buns, lay two slices of provolone on top, and run it under the broiler for two minutes.
+You put round steak, peppers, onions, and an Italian seasoning packet into the crock pot in the morning.
+Your meat will be fork-tender and loaded with flavor in eight hours.
+Pile the meat into hoagie buns, place two slices of provolone on top, and broil it for two minutes.

-Hot Philly cheese steak sandwiches on a weeknight, with almost zero hands-on time.
+Philly cheese steak sandwiches with no hands-on time.

 Why This One Works on Busy Days